 Burying your head in the sand has never done any good for anyone.
 Even if not for the current circumstances, you simply never know when something will change and impact your or the world’s economic situation.

-I’ve lived through lean times.
-I’ve had an extended period of time where there was no income and with the uncertainty of when it would come again.
-And I can tell you from those experiences, I am so thankful that I’ve consistently chosen to live beneath my means and save.
+We’ve lived through lean times.
+We had an extended period of time where there was no income and the uncertainty of when it would come again.
+And I can tell you from those experiences, I am so thankful that we’ve consistently chosen to live beneath our means and save.